Nato will meet Russian escalation with strength, Healey says before meeting

 The alliance is seeking to bolster defences on Europe’s eastern flank after its jets downed drones over Poland and Estonia said Russian jets flew into its territory.

-Mr Healey is also co-hosting the latest meeting of the Ukraine Defence Contact Group in Brussels on Wednesday.
+He is also co-hosting the latest meeting of the Ukraine Defence Contact Group in Brussels.

 The Cabinet minister said: “The UK and Nato nations are meeting today to ramp up our response to Russia’s aggression.